biovoxxel/bv3dbox/index.md

 ---

+### Separate Labels

+The label separator takes a label image and places a separation in form of background pixels between touching labels.
+This can be considered the equivalent of the standard binary watershed function in ImageJ / Fiji.
+This can influence further post processing such as erosion or opening functions from the Post Processor.

+---

 ### Post Processor
 This tool is meant to be used on binary images or labels but can be used for most functions also as a normal image filter tool.
 This way, is partially the counter part of the [Filter Check](https://imagej.net/plugins/biovoxxel-toolbox#filter-check)